-Hemp & Cannabis – What’s the Difference & What Can They Do for The Body?
+Hemp & Cannabis: What’s the Difference & What Can They Do for the Body?

 The cannabis plant is also filled with useful cannabinoids, terpenoids, and flavonoids that benefit the human body.
-THC and CBD are definitely the most abundant of these compounds and have been the subject of the greatest amount of research.
+THC and CBD are the most abundant of these compounds and the subject of the greatest amount of research.
 But what are they, how do they work, and why are they different from each other?

-CBD & THC – The Superstar Cannabinoids
+CBD & THC: The Superstar Cannabinoids

-Up until fairly recently, most people associated cannabis with getting high, which meant that the focus was solely on THC.
-In recent times, however, scientists have discovered CBD and other cannabinoids, meaning that suddenly a new door is open in terms of researching the medicinal benefits of cannabis.
+Until recently, most people associated cannabis with getting high, which meant that the focus was solely on THC.
+In recent times, however, scientists have discovered CBD and other cannabinoids.
+This has opened a new door in terms of researching the medicinal benefits of cannabis.

-What is THC & How Does It Work?
+What Is THC & How Does It Work?

 - Increase in appetite

-What is CBD & How Does It Work?
+What Is CBD & How Does It Work?

 In the ECS, CB1 and CB2 are the two main cannabinoid receptors.
-CB1 receptors are found mainly in the brain and play a significant role in memory, sleep, mood, appetite, pain sensation, and more.
+CB1 receptors are found mainly in the brain.
+They play a significant role in memory, sleep, mood, appetite, pain sensation, and more.

-THC – Why the High?
+THC: Why the High?

-CBD & THC – Better Together?
+CBD & THC: Better Together?